cuba-platform/cuba-sdk/Readme.md

 ## 4.1.
 Common SDK Commands <a name="common-sdk-commands"></a>

-- `sdk` - prints current SDK status.
+- `sdk` - prints a current SDK status.
 - `properties` - prints configured SDK properties.
 Specific properties can be printed with `--n` or `--name` additional parameters, for example,  `properties --n sdk.export.path`
 - `init` - inits SDK.
 This command configures SDK properties and downloads, installs and configures *Gradle*.
 For the already configured SDK, this command does not clean up current SDK metadata.
 - `sdk-home` - change current SDK home directory
-- `setup-nexus` - sets up embedded Nexus repository.
+- `setup-nexus` - sets up an embedded Nexus repository.
 This command downloads, installs and configures Nexus repository.
-- `cleanup` - cleans up SDK metadata and remove all artifacts from the local *m2* repository and the embedded Nexus repository.
+- `cleanup` - cleans up SDK metadata and removes all artifacts from the local *m2* repository and the embedded Nexus repository.
 If `--local-only` flag is provided, then only the local *m2* repository will be cleaned.
 - `set-license` - sets the license key and configures Premium repositories for the *source* repository.
 - `check-updates` - checks available minor updates for framework and add-ons.
 Specific target repository can be configured with `--r` or `--repository` additional parameters, for example, `import --r sdk2`.
 If `--no-upload` additional parameter is presented, then SDK archive will be imported only to the local *m2* repository.